maryus1991/simpleDjangoProject/readme.md

 2. This app is Django and python base
 3. API are totally complete and can use them in other template
 4. This project is render base too how is it in pictures
-5. This app have Celery Worker for delete the done tasks of user
+5. This app have Celery Worker for delete the done tasks of user after a
+6. And This project has a CI CD for Automated testing, building, and deployment with GitHub Actions

 # Installation
 ## 1 .Install Docker